 The following are the components that help in proving a breach of duty:

 - Admission of fault by the at-fault party

 - Traffic surveillance footage

-Where there is not enough evidence to prove breach, your attorney can rely on circumstantial evidence such as blood alcohol readings and skid marks to help your case for purposes of compensatory damages.
+Where there is not enough evidence to prove breach, your car accident attorney in Newark can rely on circumstantial evidence such as blood alcohol readings and skid marks to help your case for purposes of compensatory damages.

 New Jersey Contributory Negligence